pixlee/android-sdk/doc/kotlin/UI.md

     ...
     // you can customize color, size if you need pxlPhotoRecyclerView.initiate(infiniteScroll = true, // or false
-            configuration = PXLPhotoView.Configuration().apply {
+            showingDebugView = false, //false: for production, true: development only when you want to see the debug info configuration = PXLPhotoView.Configuration().apply {
                 // Customize image size
                 pxlPhotoSize = PXLPhotoSize.ORIGINAL